Suggest a Songfact / Artistfact

 John Lennon loved this song, which is why The Beatles recorded it and added the song to their early stage catalog.
 According to Beatles historian Mark Lewisohn, John Lennon had a terrible cold during the recordings, thus leading to his strange vocals in the song. (thanks, Airk - Skagway, AK)

 The subtitle (Go to Him) is a little confusing, as in both Alexander and The Beatles versions of the song, they sing "Go with him."

 The Beatles' recording was distributed to US disc jockeys in 1963 on a single with "Ask Me Why

 ."
 The promotional disc is a rare collectors item.

-The Beatles performed this on their 1963 BBC TV appearance on Pop Go The Beatles.
+The Beatles performed this in 1963 when they appeared on the BBC TV special Pop Go The Beatles.

 This song featured as a minor plot point in a 1991 episode of the TV sitcom Married With Children, in which Ed O'Neill has "Anna (Go To Him)" stuck in his head for half the episode while being unable to remember the title or words.
 The song comes on a jukebox in one scene and then he yells it out.